 Disabled Veteran Combination License: The State of Nevada Wildlife Division will issue free hunting/fishing licenses.

-Annual Serviceman Fishing License: The State of Nevada Wildlife Division will issue an annual fishing license for $9.00 to Nevada resident Service members stationed outside of Nevada.
+Serviceman's Fishing License: The State of Nevada Wildlife Division will issue a fishing license for $9.00 to Nevada resident Service members stationed outside of Nevada.

 Eligibility: Service member must show duty or leave papers at the time of purchase.

 Disabled Veterans Park Permit: A disabled park permit provides the holder unlimited entrance to all parks and use of camping and boat launch facilities in the parks for 12 months after the date the permit is used.
 An annual administrative fee of $30.00 is charged.
+Click here for an overview and to view Frequency Asked Questions (FAQs).
 Application

 Eligibility: The permit is issued to a disabled Veteran who resides in Nevada and can show proof of a permanent service-connective disability of 10 percent of more from the Department of Veterans Affairs and was honorably discharged from the Armed Forces of the United States.